Kiricon/WebCrawler/README.md

 # WebCrawler
-A Node.js implementation of a web crawler.
+A Go implementation of a web crawler.